 - Black Friday started in the US after Thanksgiving and has been making its waves here too.
-In New Zealand in 2020, it even surpassed Boxing Day spending.
-In 2018 consumers spent $442m over the weekend with 47% of consumers planning to do their shopping online and in 2020, consumers spent over $650m.
+In New Zealand in 2021, it even surpassed Boxing Day spending, with kiwis spending over $248.2m on Black Friday.
 It is undoubtedly a key sales day for kiwi businesses to plan into their calendar, especially with the constant rise of ecommerce.

 - Cyber Monday is the Monday following Black Friday.
 Most sales days and holidays originated as in-store sales days but Cyber Monday is designated as an ecommerce sales day and gives you the opportunity to add an additional boost to your sales calendar.

 - Singles Day (11:11) is a special day for single people that falls on the 11th of November, with the name meaning ‘single sticks holiday’.
-It originally began in China but has made its way worldwide, with Chinese ecommerce giant Alibaba generating over US$30 billion gross in 2018.
+It originally began in China but has made its way worldwide, with Chinese ecommerce giant Alibaba generating over US$84.54 billion gross in 2021.